 Article 9: Risk Management System

 A documented risk management system that operates as a continuous iterative process throughout the AI system’s entire lifecycle.
 Not a one-time risk assessment — a system.
-Required components include: identification and analysis of known and reasonably foreseeable risks associated with the intended purpose and under conditions of reasonably foreseeable misuse; estimation and evaluation of those risks; adoption of appropriate risk management measures; testing to ensure the system performs as intended and meets the requirements of the Regulation.
+Required components include: identification and analysis of known and reasonably foreseeable risks associated with the intended purpose and under conditions of reasonably foreseeable misuse; estimation and evaluation of those risks; adoption of appropriate risk management measures; testing to ensure the system performs as intended.
 Article 9(2)(b) explicitly requires consideration of risks that may emerge from foreseeable misuse, not just intended use.
 This is a design requirement, not a documentation exercise.

 Article 10: Data Governance